Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: The mirror P=W conjecture

-\begin{example} Let $U$ be a $n$-dimension torus $(\C^*)^n$.
-It admits a good compactification $(\CP^n, D)$ where $D$ is a toric anti-canonical divisor.
+\begin{example} Let $U$ be a $n$-dimensional torus $(\C^*)^n$.
+It admits a good compactification $(\CP^n, D)$ where $D$ is the toric anti-canonical divisor.
 Then the $\Q$-mixed Hodge structure on $H^k(U)$ is given by both the long exact sequence of the pair $(\CP^n, D)$ and Poincar\'e duality:

-In other words, the only non-trivial associated graded piece is $\Gr^F_k\Gr_{W}^{2k}H^k(U;\C)=\C^{\binom{n}{k}}$ for all $k$.
+In other words, the only non-trivial associated graded piece is $\Gr^F_k\Gr_{W}^{2k}H^k(U;\C)=\C^{\binom{n}{k}}$ for all $k \geq 0$.
 Using Tate twists, one can write down the $\Q$-mixed Hodge structure as

-and it is clearly of the Hodge-Tate type. \end{example}
+and it is clearly of Hodge-Tate type. \end{example}